Allergy-free cats: myth or reality?

 Consultation with an allergist: If you’re considering getting a cat but are unsure if you’re allergic, consider consulting with an allergist who can perform skin tests to determine your sensitivity to cat allergens.

-See also article Diabetes and covid: understanding the impact and mitigation strategies
+See also article Allergy count: understanding the impact of environmental allergens

 While the concept of allergy-free cats may sound appealing, it’s essential to approach the topic with a degree of skepticism.
 While certain cat breeds may produce fewer allergens than others, there is no guarantee that any cat will be entirely hypoallergenic.
 If you’re considering adding a cat to your family but are concerned about allergies, it’s crucial to research different breeds, consult with allergists, and take steps to minimize your exposure to allergens in the home.
 With careful planning and consideration, it’s possible for allergy sufferers to enjoy the companionship of a feline friend without sacrificing their health and well-being.